 Course Requirements Checklist

-The student will take part in 1 ungraded Introductions Forum and 5 graded Discussion Board Forums.
-For the 5 graded forums, the student will post a thread presenting his/her own opinion on the assigned topic, writing at least 250 words no later than 11:59 p.m.
-(ET) on Friday of the assigned module/week.
-Additionally, the student will post replies of at least 100 words to 2 other students’ threads no later than 11:59 p.m.
-(ET) on Monday of the same module/week.
+Discussions are collaborative learning experiences.
+For the Discussions, the student will post a thread presenting their own opinion on the assigned topic, writing at least 250 words.
+Additionally, the student will post replies of at least 100 words to 2 other students’ threads.
+All threads and replies must be in current APA format.

-The student will choose a topic directly related to the study of intelligence, and write a 5–8-page research paper on that topic, making use of a minimum of 5 different sources.
-The paper must be written in Turabian format and should accord with the standards of academic writing.
-The Research Paper is due by 11:59 p.m.
-(ET) on Monday of Module/Week 7.
+The student will choose a topic directly related to the study of intelligence, and write a 5–8-page Research Paper on that topic, making use of a minimum of 5 different sources.
+The paper must be written in APA format and should accord with the standards of academic writing.